mdlopresti/loom-warp/CONTRIBUTING.md

-# Contributing to NATS MCP Server
+# Contributing to Loom Warp

-Thank you for your interest in contributing to the NATS MCP Server!
+Thank you for your interest in contributing to Loom Warp!
 This document provides guidelines and instructions for contributing to the project.

 ## Table of Contents